Seryjnyy/ai-charades-server/README.md

 # ai-charades-server

-ai-charades is a web based game inspired by charades that uses OpenAIs DALL-E for image generation.
+ai-charades is a web-based game inspired by Charades that uses OpenAI's DALL-E for image generation.

 This is the server for ai-charades.
 The client can be found [here](https://github.com/Seryjnyy/ai-charades-client).